zurvan-lab/timetrace/doc/usage/usage.md

 ## other commands

-Checl ttrace `--help` to find-out more commands.
+Check ttrace `--help` to find-out more commands.

 ## other usage ways